flobzex/flobzex/README.md

 Greetings!

 My name is Thaynan (pronounced `ta.ee.nan`), and I go by any pronouns.

+Here are a few things about me:
-I'm a young programmer, currently coursing Computer Science.
+- I'm currently coursing Computer Science;
-I love listening to music, playing retro games, computing and programming.
+- I love listening to music, playing retro videogames, computing and programming;

-These are my favorite programming languages: C, Java, and Python.
+- My favorite programming languages are: C, Java, Kotlin and Python.

 ### :diamonds: Projects

-I'm working on some personal projects:
+I'm working on the following personal projects:
-- libclassy: a small object system for the C programming language;
 - clover: a very cool cross-platform programming language.

-I'm also idealizing some apps for GNOME (my favorite desktop environment!)
+(I'm also idealizing some apps for GNOME, my fav DE!)

 ### :sparkles: Curiosity